 A few years ago, when I start in photography, I travel to Mexico all across the Yucatan.
 I come back home with some landscape & architecture photos, but also a couple of travel photography portraits.
 This trip not only helps me to improve as a photographer but also to understand why I like travel photography.
 Before the trip, not was in my mind to take portraits of the Mayan people.
 Not because I didn’t find it interesting.
 It was because in my amateur mind was only to capture the incredible pyramids and some Caribean sea coast during sunrise.

-But during the photography trip, I found some moments where I felt that I needed to capture these people with my lens.
+But during the travel photography workshop, I found some moments where I felt that I needed to capture these people with my lens.
 It was an impulse to take it.
 After come back from that trip, my brain was just thinking if I get some architecture and landscape good photos.
 Probably, you were in the same situation as me.
 Sound familiar these excuses?: “I don’t want to intrude their privacy” or “It’s just luck to capture the moment”.

 How do I start travel portrait photography?